Updated: May 2, 2022

 In our modern society, people are so preoccupied with chasing “happiness”, and their image of happiness is based on what the media shows: fame, money, glamour, pleasure.
 The problem is, people will just seek more and more of these things, leading to frustration, disillusion, unhappiness, and exhaustion.

 If we want to learn anything, we should find the experts.
 If you want to learn basketball, you learn from Michael Jordan.
 If you want to learn innovation, you learn from Elon Musk.
 If you want to learn happiness, peace, and purpose, you learn from monks.
-In fact, the world’s happiness man is a monk named Matthieu Ricard.
+In fact, the world’s happiest man is a monk named Matthieu Ricard.
 He was given that title after researchers scanned his brain and found the highest levels of gamma waves (associated with happiness) ever recorded by science.

 Jay wrote this book to help people in modern urban settings live more purposeful and more productive lives.
 He spent three years living as a monk, and after he returned to modern society, he found that his monk training helped him not just cope, but thrive in the pressures of modern society.
 Hence, he is on a mission to spread monk wisdom across the world.